bharathajjarapu/Researchify/README.md

 Feel free to contribute!
 Fork the repo, make your changes, and send a pull request.
 For issues or questions, open a ticket or hit me up directly.

+## Acknowledgement

+Use this project for learning not just copy pasting the repo for a hackathon, though you might win the hackathon but sure will never learn how it works.

 ## 📜 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.